apache/accumulo-website/_docs-2/development/iterators.md

 The purpose of the seek method is to advance the stream of Key-Value pairs to a certain point in the iteration (the Accumulo table).
 It is common that before the implementation of this method returns some additional processing is performed which may further advance the current position past the `startKey` of the [Range].
 This, however, is dependent on the functionality the iterator provides.
-For example, a filtering iterator would consume a number Key-Value pairs which do not meets its criteria before `seek` returns.
+For example, a filtering iterator would consume a number Key-Value pairs which do not meet its criteria before `seek` returns.
 The important condition for `seek` to meet is that this Iterator should be ready to return the first Key-Value pair, or none if no such pair is available, when the method returns.
 The Key-Value pair would be returned by `getTopKey` and `getTopValue`, respectively, and `hasTop` should return a boolean denoting whether or not there is